Spencer Davis: Later life

-Davis retained an affinity for Germany, having studied its language and played in clubs in Berlin early in his career.
-He watched both the building of the Berlin Wall in 1961 and, with his son, its fall in 1989.
+Davis retained an affinity for Germany.
+He had studied German and played in clubs in Berlin early in his career.
+He watched both the building of the Berlin Wall in 1961 and its fall in 1989.

-Davis was a supporter and honorary member of the Wales Nationalist Party, Plaid Cymru.
+Davis was a supporter and honorary member of the Wales nationalist party, Plaid Cymru.
 From the mid-1970s onwards, Davis lived in Avalon on Catalina Island, a small island off the coast of Southern California.
 During the summer of 2012, the Catalina Island Museum hosted an exhibition called "Gimme Some Lovin': The Spencer Davis Group", to celebrate Davis's musical career.
 To complement the museum show, the museum also hosted a symposium on "The British Invasion", where Davis was joined on a panel by, among others, Micky Dolenz of the Monkees and a July Fourth concert featuring Davis singing his hits with a backing band named 'The Catalina All Stars'.

+Personal life

 He had three children and divorced in the late 1970s.

+Death

 Davis died from pneumonia in Los Angeles on 19 October 2020 at the age of 81.